Acknowledgement of Traditional Owners

 About Deadly in Generation STEM

-The program is currently being piloted in two NSW regions: Kamilaroi Country (Moree) and Dharawal Country (Illawarra), where high-growth industries such as advanced manufacturing, agribusiness, and Information and Communications Technology will generate new STEM jobs over the coming years.
+The program is currently in two NSW regions: Kamilaroi Country (Moree) and Dharawal Country (Illawarra), where high-growth industries such as advanced manufacturing, agribusiness, and Information and Communications Technology will generate new STEM jobs over the coming years.
 Aboriginal and Torres Strait Islander peoples have an ongoing relationship with science and engineering dating back thousands of years.

 Deadly in Generation STEM is co-designing the program closely with these communities and ensuring that their knowledge, technologies and process are an integral part of the program.